temoki/temoki.github.io/index.md

 ### ぺらり/Perali (2020~)

-[ぺらり/Perali](https://perali.hiraku.space/#/) is an iOS application to find picture books with a Pinterest-like UI.
+[ぺらり/Perali](https://perali.hiraku.space/#/) is an web application to find picture books with a Pinterest-like UI.

 > - Flutter, Dart, Firebase
 > - OpenBD, SQLite